-YEAR 2018/19 2019/20 2021/22 2022/23 2023/24 Number of employees with disability 7 7 8 9 10
+YEAR 2018/19 2019/20 2020/21 2021/22 2022/23

+Number of employees 7 7 7 9 10

+with disability

+These goals are aimed at eliminating all types of discriminatory practices which promote under representation and an unpleasant working environment for the people with disability.
 Currently, our buildings have been revamped to accommodate people with disability and also a lift have been installed for that purpose.
-In year 2018/19 the Council will continue to complete the process of converting other structures within the municipality to fully integrate people with disability e.g. toilets, office equipments, stairs, and the parking etc.
+In the year financial year ahead, the EMLM will continue to complete the process of converting other structures within the municipality to fully integrate people with disability e.g. toilets, office equipments, stairs, and the parking etc.